-Once we have consulted with you about your options and you have made the decision to go with an implant or implants, you will see our oral surgeon partner Dr. Bruce C. Wetmore.
+Once we have consulted with you about your options and you have made the decision to go with an implant or implants, you will see one of our oral surgeon partners (see below).
 To ensure you get the very best results, we believe that the surgery part of the implant process is best done by a trained surgeon.
 Oral surgery residency training typically requires four to seven years of intensive medical and surgical training.
-In our long partnership with Dr. Wetmore, we have found him to provide very comprehensive treatment planning and he employs the most state of the art surgical procedures to achieve optimal results.
+In our long partnership with our oral surgeons, we have found them to provide very comprehensive treatment planning and he employs the most state of the art surgical procedures to achieve optimal results.

-The next stage is for Dr. Wetmore to check that the post has successfully integrated and then he will place what is called the abutment, or connector.
+The next stage is for you to come back to Sage Dental and your dentist here will check that the post has successfully integrated and then he or she will place what is called the abutment, or connector.
 This is what connects the post to the replacement tooth or crown.
 The gum is then allowed to heal around the abutment.